ReactiveCocoa/ReactiveSwift/README.md

 For more information about the concepts in ReactiveSwift, see the [Framework Overview][].

+## Looking for Cocoa extensions?
+See [ReactiveCocoa][], which hosts Cocoa extensions built on top of ReactiveSwift.

 ## Example: online search

 Let’s say you have a text field, and whenever the user types something into it, you want to make a network request which searches for that query.

+_Please note that the following examples use Cocoa extensions in [ReactiveCocoa][] for illustration._

 #### Observing text edits